Skip to main content

 Major Trails And Attractions

-The ascent of Peña Ubiña (2,417m) provides challenging mountaineering with spectacular views across the Cantabrian range, requiring good conditions and mountain experience for the exposed summit ridge.
-The braña circuits visiting traditional summer pasture settlements offer cultural interest combined with mountain scenery at accessible difficulty levels.
+The ascent of Peña Ubiña, at 2,417 metres the highest peak in the Cantabrian range outside the Picos de Europa, provides challenging mountaineering with spectacular views, requiring good conditions and mountain experience for the exposed summit ridge.
+[1] The braña circuits visiting traditional summer pasture settlements offer cultural interest combined with mountain scenery at accessible difficulty levels.
 The gorges and waterfalls in the lower valleys provide less demanding walking options, while winter snow enables cross-country skiing on the high plateaus.

 Visitor Facilities And Travel

-The park is accessed from Teverga and Quiros valleys, approximately 50 minutes south of Oviedo via mountain roads that emphasize the transition from the urbanized Asturian coast to the rural mountain interior.
-Visitor interpretation centers in Teverga and Quiros provide information about hiking routes, cultural heritage, and bear conservation awareness.
+The park is accessed from Teverga and Quirós valleys, approximately 50 minutes south of Oviedo via mountain roads that emphasise the transition from the urbanised Asturian coast to the rural mountain interior.
+Visitor interpretation centres in Teverga and Quirós provide information about hiking routes, cultural heritage, and bear conservation.
 Rural tourism accommodation in the valley villages provides the visitor base, with traditional Asturian gastronomy featuring local cheese, meat, and cider.
+[1]

 Conservation And Sustainability